tlevine/dada.pink/vlermv/index.rst

 "cache" is a misleading name, as it implies that the result changes.
 Perhaps "archive" is a better name.
 Tell me if you have suggestions.

+Next, Vlermv is really good for batch jobs, but it's not great for broad analysis of the stuff in the vlermv.
+I want to add a feature for exporting to other systems.

+    Export to other databases

 I also think I could add some error messages to make debugging easier